-Pat Saini > Penningtons Manches Cooper LLP > London, London > Lawyer Profile
+Pat Saini > Penningtons Manches Cooper LLP > London, England > Lawyer Profile

 Penningtons Manches Cooper LLP Offices

 Pat is an immigration partner who advises corporate and education sector clients, including the board of various universities and large private sector clients on risk management, sponsor compliance matters, partnership arrangements and the immigration aspects of business restructuring.
 Pat often liaises with senior UKVI officials on behalf of clients.
 She also has experience of challenging UKVI decisions to suspend, revoke or other UKVI action against sponsors.
 Her specialist areas of work also include immigration services for private individuals, many of whom are applying for Tier 1 investor and entrepreneur visas.
 She has a wealth of experience in dealing with human rights cases, appeals, judicial reviews and Court of Appeal matters.
 Her clients are spread across the firm’s education, charities, retail, sports and entertainment and technology sectors.

 Qualified 1998; associate solicitor, Penningtons 2009-12; partner 2012.

 ILPA; co-convenor of the family and general subcommittee of the Immigration Law Practitioners Association; co-chairs the immigration and talent working party at Tech London Advocates; member of the City of London Corporation’s migration working party; and member of UKVI’s operational forum.

 Dudley College of Technology; Middlesex University (LLB); The College of Law.

 Lawyer Rankings(Leading individuals)